simon-ohara/articles/RSpec-Guard-Zeus.md

 **NB** Im using ruby 1.9.3-p0 under rbenv with ruby-build already installed.
 If your setup is not like this then I suggest you read [the more detailed instructions for installing Readline](https://github.com/guard/guard/wiki/Add-Readline-support-to-Ruby-on-Mac-OS-X)

-Now add in the gems to the `:development` group of your Gemfile.
+Now add in the gems to the `:development, :test` group of your Gemfile.
 ```ruby
 group :development, :test do
   gem "rb-readline"